This post may contain affiliate links. Please read our disclosure policy.

 Make the Meatballs:

-- Preheat oven to 400 degrees F and drizzle oil in the bottom of a 9x13 baking dish.
+- Preheat oven to 400℉ and drizzle the oil in the bottom of a 9×13 baking dish.

-- In a large bowl, place the ground beef, egg, coconut aminos, arrowroot, ginger, garlic, salt, pepper and green onion.
-Using your hands, mix until the meat is just combined (try not to overwork the meat and over mix here).
+- In a large bowl, add the ground beef, egg, coconut aminos, arrowroot, ginger, garlic, salt, pepper, and green onions.
+Using your hands, mix until the meat is just combined (try not to overwork the meat here).

-- Roll into 1.5 inch round meatballs and place in the prepared baking dish.
+- Roll into 1½-inch round meatballs and place in the prepared baking dish.
 Bake in the oven until cooked through and lightly browned on the edges, about 20 minutes.

 Meanwhile, make the sauce:

-- In a small bowl, combine all of the 'for the sauce' ingredients and whisk until well combined.
+- In a small bowl, combine all of the sauce ingredients and whisk until well combined.
 Set aside until the meatballs are done.

 Finish the Meatballs:

-- Place the cooked meatballs back into the dish and pour sauce over the meatballs.
+- Place the cooked meatballs back into the dish and pour the prepared sauce over the meatballs.
 Transfer back into the oven and cook until the sauce has thickened, about 8 minutes.

 - Remove from oven and transfer meatballs to a serving plate.
 Spoon sauce over the meatballs and then garnish with sliced green onions and toasted sesame seeds.